vito-royeca/ManaGuide/README.md

 ## License

-ManaKit is available under the MIT license.
+ManaGuide is available under the MIT license.
 See the LICENSE file for more info.